Circuitscape/Omniscape.jl/docs/src/index.md

 Please also cite the [original work](https://www.researchgate.net/publication/304842896_Conserving_Nature's_Stage_Mapping_Omnidirectional_Connectivity_for_Resilient_Terrestrial_Landscapes_in_the_Pacific_Northwest) outlining the Omniscape algorithm:
 > McRae, B. H., K. Popper, A. Jones, M. Schindel, S. Buttrick, K. R. Hall, R. S. Unnasch, and J. Platt.
 2016.
 Conserving Nature’s Stage: Mapping Omnidirectional Connectivity for Resilient Terrestrial Landscapes in the Pacific Northwest. *The Nature Conservancy*, Portland, Oregon.

+## Acknowledgments
+Development of this software package was made possible by funding from NASA's Ecological Forecasting program and the Wilburforce Foundation through a project led by Kim Hall at The Nature Conservancy.
+This software package would not have been possible without Brad McRae (1966-2017), the visionary behind Circuitscape, the Omniscape algorithm, and several other software tools for assessing connectivity.
+Omniscape.jl is built on [Circuitscape.jl](https://github.com/Circuitscape/Circuitscape.jl), which was authored by Ranjan Anantharaman and Viral Shah, both of whom have been incredibly helpful in steering and guiding the development of Omniscape.jl.
+Kim Hall, Aaron Jones, Carrie Schloss, Melissa Clark, Jim Platt, and early Omniscape.jl users helped steer software development by providing valuable feedback and insight.

 ## References

 Anantharaman, R., Hall, K., Shah, V., & Edelman, A. (2020).
 Circuitscape in Julia: Circuitscape in Julia: High Performance Connectivity Modelling to Support Conservation Decisions. *Proceedings of the JuliaCon Conferences*.
 DOI: 10.21105/jcon.00058.